junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Introduced in House
 - 2016-04-26 — Introduced in House
 - 2016-04-26 — Referred to the House Committee on the Judiciary.
+- 2016-04-28 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2016-05-11 — Committee Consideration and Mark-up Session Held.
+- 2016-05-11 — Ordered to be Reported (Amended) by the Yeas and Nays: 16 - 8.
+- 2016-07-18 — Placed on the Union Calendar, Calendar No. 538.
+- 2016-07-18 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-694.
+- 2016-07-18 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-694.